Financial-Times/dotcom-reliability-kit/packages/middleware-render-error-info/README.md

 The `renderErrorInfoPage` function can be used to generate Express middleware which renders an error debugging page.
 The error page will only ever display in a non-production environment, that is when the `NODE_ENV` environment variable is either **empty** or set to **`"development"`**.

-It must be added to your Express app _after_ all your application routes:
+:warning: this middleware **must** be added to your Express app _after_ all your application routes – you won't get rendered errors for any routes which are mounted after this middleware:

 ```js
 const app = express();